mozilla-services/tecken/docs/dev.rst

    That will build the app Docker image required for development.

-5. Initialize Postgres and S3 (Minio).
+5. Initialize Postgres and S3 (localstack).

    Run: